Undermining the Constitution: The US Administration's Attack on the Rule of Law

 Likely unconstitutional

 - First Amendment Violations: the right to free exercise of religion, speech, the press, and to peaceably protest.
+The Trump Administration has repeatedly stifled dissent and punished individuals, institutions, and private companies for exercising their constitutional right to free speech.
+Below are several examples.

 - Signed an executive order that suspends the security clearance of employees of specific law firms and prohibits them from entering government buildings, getting government jobs, or receiving government contracts.
 These law firms were targeted because of their or their employees' previous work in cases opposed to President Trump or in support of his political rivals.
 This comes after the president signed an executive order to “end forever the weaponization of government.”
 The president cannot punish someone for their legal political work.
 This is a violation of the Constitution’s right to free expression and due process.
 The law firms targeted include: